vmayoral/robot_hacking_manual/1_case_studies/0_cobot/README.md

 ```

 The incomplete trace of Lynis above already provides a number of hints on how to start breaking the system.
-I'll leave it there and jump into some examples of the findings:
+I'll leave it there and jump into some examples of the findings.

+### Vulnerabilities

-### Denial of Service exploiting an SSH vulnerability in Universal Robots
+#### Denial of Service exploiting an SSH vulnerability in Universal Robots

 [RVD#1410](https://github.com/aliasrobotics/RVD/issues/1410) shows a) evidence that Universal Robots cares very little about security and b) the importance of having a security team working with your engineers.